 In this article, you will learn about the core difference between API and PNR and everything you need to know as a carrier to stay compliant with the passenger data regulations.

-2. Why are API data and PNR data collected from airlines?
+- Why are API data and PNR data collected by airlines?

 What is Advanced Passenger Information and Passenger Name Record?